rcrdk/rcrdk/README.md

 - 🎨 I've been working for over 11 years creating custom websites and systems.

-- 🚀 I’m currently learning more about React and Next.JS at [Rocketseat](https://github.com/Rocketseat)
+- 🚀 I’m currently improving my skills on React and Next.JS at [Rocketseat](https://github.com/Rocketseat)

-- 👻 Sometimes I can do a little PHP/Laravel work.
+- 👻 Sometimes I do a little PHP/Laravel work.

 - 👀 I’m looking to collaborate on new projects around my current learning path.